rodridu/ES2023/README.md

 ### Running the Python Script
- See `Shubatt.ipynb` for the replication code.
+ See `Shubatt Replication.ipynb` for the replication code.